The French Connection

 VizilleWhile we were there, I took the opportunity to go and find a geocache in the gardens outside Caserne de Bonne.
 I’d been unable to find it previously due to it being in a very busy spot.
 Even this morning a guy was sitting right on top of the location.
 It should have been under the end of a bridge.
 I tried looking from the other side.
 I could see the location, but I couldn’t reach it from where I was.

 The guy seemed in no hurry to move.
 Rather than miss it, I decided to ask him ( or tell him ) what I was doing.
 I didn’t want to freak him out.
 He didn’t respond.
 He didn’t seem bothered, to be honest, so I went for it and did the doings.
-Throughout the whole process he didn’t so much as look.
+Throughout the whole process, he didn’t so much as look.
 After leaving the site it became clear this lack of communication was related to him later turning into “shouty” bloke.
-Maybe it wasn’t such a great idea to go so close to someone who obviously wasn’t entirely there.
+Maybe it wasn’t such a great idea to go so close to someone who wasn’t entirely there.

 By the time we were all done it was approaching midday.
 We’d thought a little about going up into the “proper” mountains but I think by the time we got here we’d done our share of long days in the car, and as a result, the enthusiasm for spending a couple of hours each way driving to the mountains was pretty much missing.